ClassPreloader/ClassPreloader/README.md

 Writing a config file
 ---------------------

 Creating a PHP based configuration file is fairly simple.
 Just include the vendor/classpreloader/classpreloader/src/ClassPreloader/ClassLoader.php file and call the `ClassLoader::getIncludes()` method, passing a function as the only  argument.
 This function should accept a `ClassLoader` object and register the passed in object's autoloader using `$loader->register()`.
+It is important to register the `ClassLoader` autoloader after all other autoloaders are registered.

 ```php
 <?php